brianhung7/Island-Survival/README.md

 Create a game where you crashed on an island and have to survive by managing health, thirst, and hunter to 10 years before escaping to win.

 <h2>==Technologies Used==</h2>
-HTML, CSS, Javascript, jQuery
+HTML, CSS, Javascript, jQuery, DOM Manipulation

 <h2>==Approach Taken==</h2>
 <li>Javascript code is written using a player object with several methods that will interact with the DOM</li>
-<li>-ICEBOX, convert javascript code to using classes</li>
+<li>ICEBOX, convert javascript code to using classes-</li>

 <h2>==User Stories==</h2>
 <li>Player/user is presented with a welcome screen with basic instructions and name entry before Play </li>